c0001/entropy-emacs/elements/site-lisp/entropy-shellpop/README.md

         |                                          |                                          |
      pointer                                    pointer                                    pointer

 With the illustration shown above, `shellpop-type-register` also has the **pointer** to indicate which shellpop buffer of specific shell-type are used currently, this **pointer** was used to briefly popping out the shellpop buffer without items chosen operation.

 Var `entropy/shellpop--type-register` was one implementation instance used for thus, its a alist which key was the `shellpop-type-name` a string, and the cdr was the plist whose slots are:

 -   `:type-func`

     This slot hosts the one plist to show the current shell-type caller and its core function.

     1.  `:core`

         Each shellpop-type has one underline function mainly for showing the shellpop buffer according to this shell-type specification.
 This slot was on that.

     2.  `:interact`

         The main caller for this shellpop-type, a function with interacive features.

 -   `:indexs`

     Alist to represent the current shellpop-type shellpop buffers, formed as

         '((0  . tag-name_0) (1 . tag-name_1) (2 . tag-name_2))'

     **tag-name** was the human readable description for its shellpop buffer.

 -   `:pointer`

     **Interger** to indicate which shellpop buffer of this shellpop-type is used currently.

-<a id="orgaf3ba1a"></a>
+<a id="org967cbb0"></a>

 ## `shellpop-buffer-object` data structure

 As that metioned for section for **shellpop-type-register**, each shellpop buffer of one shellpop-type was mapped in one indexed alist, thus for term, the index space can be unlimited restricted by the emacs's threshold for integer.
 Says in the other hand, in imagination case, there's infinite shellpop buffers exists in the same time, exists or inexists as the top level concept.

 Each shellpop buffer registed in `entropy/shellpop--type-register` was a index with its description, but without any status recorded, and for that the register were not background upate in real-time as a service running for watching as 'watch-dog'.
 For thus, `entropy-sdcv` gives a shellpop buffer status checking probe function `entropy/shellpop--get-type-buffer-obj`.

 The probe function recieve two arguments i.e. the `shellpop-type-name` and the buffer-index (ps: optionally), return one plist strucured of `shellpop-buffer-object` struct.
 This data structure stored the various buffer status information, include:

 1. Whether this index of buffer was exists, key `:isnew` indicated that.
 2. Whether the indexed exists buffer shown in the current frame, key `:activep` indicated that.
 3. The index of this shellpop buffer, key `:index` indicated that.
 4. The buffer-naem of the indexed shellpop buffer, key `:buffer-name` indicated that.

-<a id="org02236ea"></a>
+<a id="orgbc00a01"></a>

 ## Extensible developing

 As for compability case thought for, I think the `shellpop-type-register` and `shellpop-buffer-object` provision was enoughly for you to write some tools to enhance the shellpop behavior, and given the rich way to experience thus.
 Just do with your flying mind.

-<a id="org8546bdb"></a>
+<a id="org4000443"></a>

 # Changelog

+-   <span class="timestamp-wrapper"><span class="timestamp">[2020-01-09 Thu] </span></span> bug fixed

+    Remove vterm feature on non \`&#x2013;with-modules\` feature emacs session

 -   <span class="timestamp-wrapper"><span class="timestamp">[2020-01-08 Wed] </span></span> Add support for \`vterm\`